 Docket number: 14-cv-05373-RS

-A class action settlement originally proposed to pay attorneys $9.2 million out of the $14 million in cash that defendant Lumber Liquidators agreed to deposit.
-The settlement would waive claims by consumers that Morning Star Strand Bamboo flooring could not withstand normal ambient moisture because it was defectively manufactured, and fails prematurely well in advance of its 30-year lifetime.
+The Hamilton Lincoln Law Institute, and its Center for Class Action Fairness represent an objector to a class action settlement originally proposed to pay attorneys $9.2 million of the $14 million in cash defendants Lumbar Liquidators agreed to pay as part of the settlement, leaving only a few million dollars in cash to pay damages to the affected consumers.
+The settlement would waive those consumers’ claims that Lumber Liquidator’s Morning Star Strand Bamboo flooring could not withstand normal ambient moisture because it was defectively manufactured and fails prematurely well before its 30-year lifetime.

 On behalf of a class member Benjamin Faber, the Hamilton Lincoln Law Institute’s Center for Class Action Fairness filed an objection to the settlement on May 21, 2020.
 At minimum, the “vouchers” are coupons under the Class Action Fairness Act (CAFA), and so fees should not be awarded until the amount of coupons redeemed is actually known.
 Faber’s objection is supported by a recent Fourth Circuit involving almost identical coupons with the same defendant, In re Lumber Liquidators Chinese-Manufactured Flooring Prod.
 Mktg., Sales Practices & Prods.
 Liab.
 Litig., 952 F.3d 471 (4th Cir.
 2020).
 In the Fourth Circuit opinions, similar settlement vouchers (there called “e-credits”) were found to be “coupons” under CAFA.
 The same determination should apply here.